Adhi Gawahi

-Sohai Ali Abro plays the main protagonist and Azfar Rehman plays the antagonist in their fifth on-screen joint appearance after Tanhai, Dhol Bajnay Laga, Tumhari Natasha and Kaisi Ye Paheli.
+Sohai Ali Abro plays the main protagonist, and Azfar Rehman plays the antagonist in their sixth on-screen joint appearance after Tanhai, Dhol Bajnay Laga, De Ijazat Jo Tu, Tumhari Natasha, and Kaisi Ye Paheli.

 Overview

 Salwa and her cousin Saad are going to get married, but their schoolmate Hamdan approaches with pictures and video of his marriage contract with Salwa, which was recorded as a joke.

-The title refers to the Islamic tradition that in a court of law the claims of one witness who is a man can be overturned by two who are women.
-Since Salwa is fighting Hamdan by herself this makes her a "half-witness" (aadhi gawahi) against him.
+The title refers to the Islamic tradition that in a court of law, the claims of one witness who is a man can be overturned by two who are women.
+Since Salwa is fighting Hamdan by herself, this makes her a "halfwitness" (aadhi gawahi) against him.